dragosrotaru/ml-models/README.md

-# ml-models
+# ML Benchmarks

-Machine Learning implementations and experiments written in Haskell, Rust, Lean, Lisp, TypeScript on Deno/Web, WASM and WebGPU.

-## Todo
+This repository contains various Machine Learning models implemented using different languages, backends and optimization techniques.
+The purpose is to benchmark the performance characteristics of alternative technologies.

+### Technologies

+Currently Supported:
-- fix non-converging WebGPU neural net
+- WebGPU
+- Rust
+- Deno (TypeScript)
+- Tensorflow.js

+To be Added:
+- TensorFlow
+- WASM
+- PyTorch
+- Jax
+- Haskell
+- Lisp

+### Models and Benchmarks

+- MNIST
+- Multi Layer Perceptron

+### Useage

+Run the benchmarks using:

+`deno run --unstable --allow-all src/index.ts`
+`cargo run --release`

+### Todo

+- implement using other frameworks/languages
+- compile rust to WASM
-- implement optimizations:
+- implement a more robust benchmarking / debugging harness
-  - batch processing
+- record results
-  - efficient coalesced and transposed memory layout